silky/silky.github.com/src/posts/scirate-maintainership.md

 papers (but not every one that I would "scite"); made several nice connections, and even used my personal SciRate data to teach my first deep learning workshops.
-SciRate stuck with my as my interests varied from quantum computing, theoretical physics, black holes, philosophy, AI, deep learning, computer vision, generative art, category theory, and the stranger maths papers.
+SciRate stuck with my as my interests varied from quantum computing, theoretical physics, black holes, philosophy, AI, deep learning, computer vision, generative art, category theory, astrophysics, and the stranger maths papers.
 For a while my favourite thing was discovering the "best paper title" of the week.

 The most memorable moment was when, many years later (after the scirate3 re-write), I met people who "knew" me from SciRate, only because they had